lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 [^122]: The church went so far as to pass a resolution at the Eleventh
     General Assembly in 1915 that "disclaim\[ed\] and repudiate\[d\] the
-    title 'Holy Rollers' in reference to the Church of God" (quoted in Davidson, Upon This Rock, 1:448).
+    title 'Holy Rollers' in reference to the Church of God" (quoted in Davidson, *Upon This Rock*, 1:448).
 See also Paul Harvey, *Freedom's
     Coming: Religious Culture and the Shaping of the South from the Civil War Through the Civil Rights Era* (Chapel Hill: University of North Carolina Press, 2005), 140--141.